Rob Van Dam: WWE Champion and ECW Champion (2005–2006)

 On May 29, Van Dam was selected by Paul Heyman to be drafted to WWE's new ECW brand.
-At ECW One Night Stand, Van Dam cashed in his Money in the Bank contract and defeated John Cena to win the WWE Championship.
+At ECW One Night Stand on June 11, Van Dam cashed in his Money in the Bank contract and defeated John Cena to win the WWE Championship.
 After two referees were knocked out, Edge appeared from underneath the ring to attack Cena, spearing him through a table.
 Van Dam then hit a Five Star Frog Splash and the pinfall was counted by Paul Heyman, who suddenly ran down the aisle.
 On the following episode of Raw, Vince McMahon confirmed that the title change was official due to the match being held under "extreme rules".
 For the past few weeks, Heyman had hinted that the WWE Championship would be "rechristened" the ECW World Heavyweight Championship when Van Dam won.
 On the debut of ECW, Van Dam was awarded the reinstated ECW World Heavyweight Championship by Heyman and decided to defend the WWE Championship separately and simultaneously, joking that "this one spins", becoming the first wrestler in history to hold both the WWE Championship and the ECW World Heavyweight Championship as well as the only one to hold them at the same time, making him a double world champion.
-He would become the fifteenth WWE Triple Crown Champion as a result of his WWE Championship win.
+He would become the 15th WWE Triple Crown Champion as a result of his WWE Championship win.

-At Vengeance, Van Dam defeated Edge to retain the WWE Championship.
+At Vengeance on June 25, Van Dam defeated Edge to retain the WWE Championship.
 Two nights later on ECW, Van Dam defeated Kurt Angle to retain the ECW World Heavyweight Championship.
 On the July 3 episode of Raw, Van Dam lost the WWE Championship to Edge in a triple threat match that also featured John Cena.
 The next night on the July 4 episode of ECW, he lost the ECW World Heavyweight Championship to Big Show after Heyman turned on him.
 Later on WWE.com, Heyman suspended Van Dam for 30 days without giving a reason (in reality, WWE suspended Van Dam for 30 days as a result of his recent drug possession arrest).